TOP FIVE Danger Zones for dermal filler injections

 - a fatigued appearance

-- For tear troughs, the depression can be filled using injectables and can reveal excellent results in the hands of the right injector.
+- Tear trough depressions can be filled using injectables.
+When in the hands of the right injector can reveal excellent results

 - For crepey looking skin under the eyes, a skin booster series might help (select candidates only).